ananthulalohitaksha/lohitaksha-ananthula-portfolio/final-project-part-three.md

 ## The audience

-My target audience remained the same as defined in Part II: high-meat consumers open to reducing meat intake for health, environmental, or personal reasons.
+My target audience remained the same as defined in Phase II: high-meat consumers open to reducing meat intake for health, environmental, or personal reasons.
 Early in the project, I considered addressing a broader audience, but realized that trying to convince committed meat-eaters would likely be ineffective.
 Instead, I focused on those already contemplating dietary change, where the story could make a real impact.

 Insights from interviews with three meat-eating graduate students helped shape my focus.
 All interviewees expressed interest in vegetarian options but highlighted barriers like unfamiliar foods and lack of time to cook.
 Their input led to several key updates, including simplified language, cost-effective recipes, and structural changes that enhanced both clarity and engagement.